 Some teenagers are looking for ways to get high.
 They are finding dangerous options to push boundaries and often are not thinking about consequences.
-Under the influence of one drug it has been shown that teenagers are more apt to experiment with another set of …Continue reading →
+Under the influence of one drug it has been shown that teenagers are more apt to experiment with another set of …Click here to continue reading

 Children 9 to 12 years old are in between middle childhood and true adolescence.
 This is a time of rapid development.
 Many tweens are still kids, while others are mimicking their teenage counterparts.

-One of the ways they may act more like teenagers is in experimentation regarding …Continue reading →
+One of the ways they may act more like teenagers is in experimentation regarding …Click here to continue reading

 Yesterday I was interviewed on 89.7 WUWM (NPR) about mixing prescription drugs with alcohol.
 I think this was prompted by recent deaths in our area involving the prescription pain killer, Suboxone.
 Some media reports suggest that there’s something magically lethal about Suboxone or that something tragic happens when this drug mixes with alcohol in your system.
 The medical term that describes that multiplying effect is synergism, which means that each individual substance (drug + alcohol) contributes to toxicity, but that the effect of the two is greater than simply combining each substance’s contribution – that the whole effect is somehow greater than the sum of its parts.